chunweiz/CCUX/doc/build.md

 ## Overview
 CCUX build system primary goal is to generate an optimized set of files to run the application.
 On a high level, this is achieved by transforming the actual source files through a series of compression, mangling and concatenation.

-CCUX is using [Grunt](http://gruntjs.com/) to automate its build tasks and the build steps are optimized to the each of the following scenarios:
+CCUX is using [Grunt](http://gruntjs.com/) to achieve this.
+Grunt is a Javascript task runner that allows CCUX to automate its build tasks.
+You can refer to [Getting started with Grunt](http://gruntjs.com/getting-started) to find out more about Grunt.

+CCUX grunt build is divided into four scenarios:

 * [Module](#markdown-header-module)
 * [Control](#markdown-header-control)